Skip to main content

 Bilateral relations

-Australia and Nepal celebrate 65 years of diplomatic relations in 2025.
-Our relationship is built on a long standing history of development partnership and close people-to-people links.
+Australia and Nepal established diplomatic relations in 1960.
+Our relationship is built on a long-standing history of development partnership and close people-to-people links.

-Australia and Nepal share democratic values, a commitment to the international rules based system, and a peaceful, stable and prosperous Indo-Pacific region.
+Australia and Nepal share democratic values, a commitment to a peaceful, stable and prosperous Indo-Pacific region.

 A Trade and Investment Framework Arrangement (TIFA) was signed on the margins of the Indian Ocean Conference in February 2024.